 Trainee News

-• Emily Hilz (PI: Gore) has developed an award-winning app that informs consumers of beauty products regarding potential risks.
-Her app and research were recently featured on the cover page of "Endocrine News".
+- Emily Hilz (PI: Gore) has developed an award-winning app that informs consumers of beauty products regarding potential risks.
+Dr. Hilz' app and research were recently featured on the cover page of "Endocrine News".
+She was also awarded the Women in Endocrinology Young Investigator Award, at ENDO 2024 in May.

 Faculty News

-• Andrea Gore recently won an R35 grant from NIH (NIEHS) for $6.8 million over 8 years.
+- Andrea Gore recently won an R35 grant from NIH (NIEHS) for $6.8 million over 8 years.
 See COP press release.
+Dr. Gore's research was recently featured in The Hill.

 Activities